Our use of Cookies

 APHA is responsible for issuing phytosanitary certificates in England and Wales for regulated plants, plant products and other objects.

-In order for APHA to successfully work with you to provide phytosanitary certificates, during the registration process you will be asked about how your business operates in terms of plant health exports.
+In order for APHA to successfully work with you to provide PCs, during the registration process you will be asked about how your business operates in terms of plant health exports.
 This will include understanding the demand, volumes and timings of your phytosanitary requirements so that we can most effectively and reasonably provide a service to you.
 These discussions will form the basis of how we will work together.

 APHA will aim to issue a scanned copy of the original phytosanitary certificate within 5 hours of receipt of a correct application, providing all required documentation has been received and no other problems are identified.
+Please note:

 Further to this, the original paper-based phytosanitary certificate will be mailed to the exporter and must be provided as soon as technically feasible to the importing country’s plant health services.